ASwedishGamer/Origins-Demon/README.md

   - obtaining the custom advancement Wither Slayer will grant you your first ability where you can effect entites in a radius of 7 blocks with the wither effect.

 - Soul reaping (second ability): [Monsters Hunted] - Level 100+
   - you gain this ability after taking down every enemy in the game.
-This power lets you collect souls and converting them into damage as long as you have 100 levels or above, where 10 souls equal to 10.
+This power lets you collect souls and converting them into damage, where 10 souls equal to 10 damage.
+You can convert only when your main hand is empty and you have a level equal or greater to 100.
   - Souls can be collected by killing enemies depending on their HP, and it goes like this:
     - HP < 8: 0 Souls
     - 8 <= HP < 30: 1 Soul